palewire/django-bakery/docs/settingsvariables.rst

 .. envvar:: AWS_S3_HOST

-    The hostname to use with connecting with Amazon Web Service's S3 system.
+    The hostname to use when connecting with Amazon Web Service's S3 system.
 If the setting is not provided the boto package's default is used.

 .. code-block:: python